DebanshuCS/DDAcademia/_pages/about.md

   - /about.html
 ---

-👋 Greetings!
+Greetings!
 I am a CS graduate from the School of Computer Science at XIM University.
-Recently, I worked as a researcher on a sponsored project, PAST: Predictor and Analyzer of Security Threats 🔍, at BITS Pilani, Goa.
+Recently, I worked as a researcher on a sponsored project, PAST: Predictor and Analyzer of Security Threats, at BITS Pilani.
 I extend a warm welcome to you as you explore my portfolio.
-My primary area of specialization lies within the field of AI-driven threat analysis 🤖, where I have dedicated significant time and effort to honing my expertise.
-Thank you for taking the time to explore my portfolio; I trust it will offer valuable insights into my accomplishments. 🙏
+My primary area of specialization lies within the field of AI-driven threat analysis, where I have dedicated significant time and effort to honing my expertise.
+Thank you for taking the time to explore my portfolio; I trust it will offer valuable insights into my accomplishments.

 **Research Statement**